College of Business and Public Affairs

-The pre business program gives you time to make an informed choice.
-After completing seven required courses, you will be ready to select the major that is right for you.
-As a pre-business major, advisors in departments of Economics and Finance, management, and Marketing will help guide your decision.
+The Pre-Business program gives you time to make an informed choice.
+After completing eight required courses, you will be ready to select the major that is right for you.
+As a Pre-Musiness major, advisors in departments of Accounting, Economics and Finance, Management, and Marketing will help guide your decision.
 If you have any questions about the five business majors, you may contact the chairperson of that department to discuss which major is best for you.

 If you decide to dual major in a business discipline and another major outside the business program, it may take you more than four years.
-Students interested in going to law school might major in economics and political science.
-Students interested in a career in the FBI might major in accounting and criminal justice.
-If you are considering a second major outside the business programs, you should talk with advisors in both departments early in your program.
+Students interested in going to law school might major in Economics and Political Science.
+Students interested in a career in the FBI might major in Accounting and Criminal Justice.
+If you are considering a second major outside of the business programs, you should talk with advisors in both departments early in your program.

-Within the business programs, students can minor in accounting, economics, finance, or international business.
-Common minors outside the business program include business geographics and information systems, communication studies, computer science, and studio art (graphic design).
+Within the business programs, students can minor in Accounting, Economics, Finance, International Business, or White Collar Crime.
+Common minors outside the business program include Business Geographics and Information Systems, Communication Studies, Computer Science, and Studio Art (Graphic Design).
 These minors can usually be completed within a four-year program.

 Internships are not required, but are highly recommended.
 Studies have shown that students who complete internships acquire good job experience and obtain better jobs upon graduation.
 Students can receive three or six credits for an internship.
 During the last few years, students have served as interns with companies such as Morgan Stanley Dean Witter; QVC, Inc.; Intermedia Marketing; First National Bank; First Union; American Express; Vanguard; and SEI.